estherh5/api.crystalprism.io/README.md

 # api.crystalprism.io
 I started programming in January 2017 and am learning Python for back-end server development. api.crystalprism.io is the API for my website, [Crystal Prism](https://crystalprism.io).
 The API allows for the storage and retrieval of game scores, user-created drawings and thought posts, as well as user accounts.
-Endpoints are listed below.
+For user security, I implemented a JWT authentication flow from scratch that includes generating and verifying secure user tokens.
+To handle race conditions when reading and writing to files, I implemented file locking operations with [`fcntl.flock`](https://docs.python.org/3.6/library/fcntl.html#fcntl.flock).

+## Setup
+To create your own copy of the Crystal Prism API, first clone this repository on your server.
+Next, install requirements by running `pip install -r requirements.txt`.
+Set up the API's necessary environment variables of "SECRET_KEY" for the salt used to generate the signature portion of the JWT for user authentication (set this as a secret key that only you know; it is imperative to keep this private for user account protection) and "ENV_TYPE" for the environment status (set this to "Dev" for testing or "Prod" for live), and start the server by running `flask run` (if you are making changes while the server is running, enter `flask run --reload` instead for instant updates).

 ## CanvaShare API
 #### March 2017 - Present